particle-iot/docs/src/content/support/particle-tools-faq/eclipse-debug.md

 ### Particle Programmer Shield

-The [Particle Programmer Shield](https://store.particle.io/products/prog-shield) is designed to fit the Photon.
+The Particle Programmer Shield is designed to fit the Photon.
 You can also use it with an Electron, with the extra pins hanging over the edge.
-[It is available on the Particle store](https://store.particle.io/products/prog-shield).

 If you need your device to be in a breadboard while you debug you can look at  using one of the other interfaces.